samDeopa/MountBlue_Assignments/tic-tac-toe/README.md

 - **Reset:**
   The reset button clears all the states and restarts the game.

-## Future Enhancements

-- Highlight the winning squares.
-- Display a draw message if no moves remain and there is no winner.
-- Refactor to use a reducer (using `useReducer`) for more complex state management.
-- Add animations or sound effects for a better user experience.

 ## Acknowledgments

 This project was inspired by the official React [Tic Tac Toe tutorial](https://react.dev/learn/tutorial-tic-tac-toe) citeturn1search0 and various community examples that showcase state management and time travel in React.
-Feel free to explore other enhancements and learn more about React through additional resources.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README.md to fit your project's details, add screenshots, or provide further instructions as needed.